You are here

 Claudia Carrera: Well, it looks like the other organizations have been talking about sort of one of the questions in the next section, the response to the COVID crisis in general and not just to people with me who develop ME/CFS.
 So, I think Wilhelmina was prepared to speak about that as well.
 Do you want to add on that, Wilhelmina?

-Wilhelmina Jackson: The next question that you presented with, Dr. Koroshetz, were what gaps there are in our understanding of the impacts of SARS-CoV-2 virus on individuals with ME/CFS.
+Wilhelmina Jenkins: The next question that you presented with, Dr. Koroshetz, were what gaps there are in our understanding of the impacts of SARS-CoV-2 virus on individuals with ME/CFS.

 Claudia Carrera: Sorry, I was thinking about what MEAction has done in response to the post-COVID crisis.
 I can speak on that.
 So the world is [inaudible] and yet is ignoring the crisis occurring in the wake of acute infection.
 The tendency to treat every post-viral outbreak of ME as though it is entirely unique has left millions in the U.S. without care as they develop a similar disease with potentially similar useful interventions and management techniques.